pallupz/covid-vaccine-booking/README.md

 <br>

 ## KVDB setup
 Regardless of Android or iOS, you will need a KVDB bucket configured to act as a key value store for your OTP messages coming from the IFTTT app or CoWIN OTP Retriever.
+If you don't use your personal kvdb bucket, the script will use a public bucket which will be shared with other users and might not be reliable.
+You will need to update your personal key every 14 days or buy a pro account on kvdb.
 Steps to get your own KVDB bucket:

 1. Go to https://kvdb.io/